snorkel-team/website/_use_cases/01_spam_tutorial.md

 ]
 ```

-With our full set of LFs, we can now apply these once again with `LFApplier` to get our the label matrices for the `train` and `dev` splits.
+With our full set of LFs, we can now apply these once again with `LFApplier` to get the label matrices.
-We'll use the `train` split's label matrix to generate training labels with the Label Model.
-The `dev` split's label model is primarily helpful for looking at summary statistics.

-The Pandas format provides an easy interface that many practioners are familiar with, but it is also less optimized for scale.
+The Pandas format provides an easy interface that many practitioners are familiar with, but it is also less optimized for scale.
 For larger datasets, more compute-intensive LFs, or larger LF sets, you may decide to use one of the other data formats
 that Snorkel supports natively, such as Dask DataFrames or PySpark DataFrames, and their corresponding applier objects.
 For more info, check out the [Snorkel API documentation](https://snorkel.readthedocs.io/en/master/packages/labeling.html).